How to Sue a Family Member?

 In order to recover damages for injuries in a car accident, it is important to determine who is at fault.
 Unless fault is determined, liability cannot be placed on any individual.
 Medical expenses and other costs can be very high, especially in severe accident cases, and it is the responsibility of the at-fault driver to compensate the victim.
 The defendant is usually the person who is determined liable for causing the car accident.
 In most cases, the defendant is a total stranger, who the victim has never met.

 However, all these considerations change significantly if the person held liable for the accident is a relative or is a part of the family.
 There have been cases of car accident lawsuits involving family members where a family member files a case against a close relative like an uncle, aunt, parent, grandparent, spouse, etc. The most pertinent question that arises is, “Can a family member be sued?”
 The answer is, definitely!
 However, insurance coverage is a question that needs to be addressed in cases that involve family members who are determined liable for the injury.

 If you were a passenger in a car accident where a family member is responsible, you may be wondering what your legal rights are.
-The Hoffmann Law Firm, L.L.C. has more than 20 years of experience handling car injury claims arising out of car accidents in St. Louis.
+The Hoffmann Law Firm, L.L.C. has 25 years of experience handling car injury claims arising out of car accidents in St. Louis.
 You can be confident that everything will be done to protect your rights and recover the compensation you need.

 Establishing Fault and Determining Liability

 Establishing fault and thereby determining liability is the most essential aspect of a car accident lawsuit.

 A person who is driving the car that caused the accident is not necessarily at fault.
 One has to take into account factors that caused the other car to collide.
 In some cases, defenses like contributory negligence or assumption of risk can be evoked by the defendant.
 These can complicate notions of liability and cause delays in cases.
 Gathering accurate evidence supported by witness testimonies can help in establishing liability.
 In cases involving family, these factors can get complicated.